Ronin1702/Prework-Study-Guide/README.md

 ## Description

 <p>This Prework Study Guide was created for boot camp students who were going through the Prework. </p>
-It contains notes on HTML, CSS, Git, and JavaScript.
+<p>It contains notes on HTML, CSS, Git, and JavaScript.</p>
-I've built this webpage to keep track of what I've learned in the Boot Camp.
+<p>I've built this webpage to keep track of what I've learned in the Boot Camp.</p>
-I've learned the most basics about HTML, CSS, Git, and JavaScript.
+<p>I've learned the most basics about HTML, CSS, Git, and JavaScript.</p>

 ## Table of Contents (Optional)
 - [Installation](#installation)